eeliuqin/Youtube-Trending-Videos-Pipeline-and-Analysis/README.md

 ## Data Analysis using SQL

 We can run various queries and analyses to gain deeper insights and make data-driven decisions, for example:
-- Descriptive statistics: the top number of trending videos, channels, median duration, average days in trending, etc.
+- Descriptive statistics: total number of trending videos/channels, median video duration, average days in trending, etc.
 - Top N videos/categories/tags
 - Trends of popularity

-Please check [data analysis using SQL]() for details.
+See the notebook [data analysis using SQL](https://github.com/eeliuqin/AWS-ETL-Pipeline-YT-Trending-Videos/blob/main/data-analysis-using-sql.ipynb) for details.

 ## Reference Links